denoland/docs/runtime/manual/tools/check.md

 # deno check

-Download and type-check without execution.
+Download and type-check a program without execution.

 ## Command